hwray1/PythonII_Week8/README.md

 ```
 See the Jupyter notebook called "Dispersal_assignment".
 Fill in the
 missing code and answer the questions at the end.
 Complete this by
-Friday, March 13th.
-Add your completed Jupyter notebook to the assignments
+Monday, March 30th (updated after campus shutdown).
+Add your completed
-folder in your fork, and submit a pull request.
+Jupyter notebook to the assignments folder in your fork, and submit a
+pull request.
 ```

 ## References